itsniteshh/first-program/README.md

   ## This is from VSC

-  GitHub went good, now I'm learning from VSC via YT
+  GitHub went good, now I'm learning from VSC via YT channel